The End of the World (Skeeter Davis song): Background

 "The End of the World" is a sad song about the aftermath of a romantic breakup.
 Dee, the lyricist, said she drew on her sorrow from her father's death to set the mood for the song.

 Davis recorded her version with sound engineer Bill Porter on June 8, 1962, at the RCA Studios in Nashville, produced by Chet Atkins, and featuring Floyd Cramer.
 Released by RCA Records in December 1962, "The End of the World" peaked in March 1963 at No. 2 on the Billboard Hot 100 (behind "Our Day Will Come" by Ruby & the Romantics), No. 2 on Billboards Hot Country Singles chart, No. 1 on Billboards Easy Listening chart, and No. 4 on Billboards Hot R&B Singles chart.
-It is the first, and, to date, only time that a song cracked the Top 10 (and Top 5) on all four Billboard charts.
+It is the first, and, as of April 2019, only time that a song cracked the Top 10 (and Top 5) on all four Billboard charts.
 Billboard ranked the record as the No. 2 song of 1963.

 In the Davis version, after she sings the whole song through in the key of B-flat-major, the song modulates up by a half step to the key of B, where Davis speaks the first two lines of the final stanza, before singing the rest of the stanza, ending the song.

 "The End of the World" was played at Atkins' funeral in an instrumental by Marty Stuart.
 The song was also played at Davis's own funeral at the Ryman Auditorium.
 Her version has been featured in several films, TV shows, and video games.